mdx-js/mdx-analyzer/packages/monaco/README.md

 ## Security

-This package provides intellisense for [MDX][] models.
+This package provides IntelliSense for [MDX][] models.
-Some intellisense features modify your model content, for example suggestions and automatic refactors.
+Some IntelliSense features modify your model content, for example suggestions and automatic refactors.

 ## Contribute